Is It Worth Keeping An Old Car – Or Should You Buy a New One?

 In this modern age, most people are quick to jump onto new trends and material upgrades.
 The act of purchasing new items instead of fixing and re-using old ones has become a hallmark trait of today’s society.
 But there may be more cons than pros to this approach to life.
+Especially, when you are asking is it worth keeping an old car vs buying a new.

 When it comes to cars, there are many valid, practical reasons someone might want to swap their old model for a newer one.
 Perhaps it consumes more gas than you’d prefer, or there are fundamental maintenance issues that cost more than your kid’s annual school fees?